tensorflow/tfx/docs/guide/statsgen.md

 StatsGen makes extensive use of [TensorFlow Data Validation](tfdv.md) for generating statistics from your dataset.

-## Developing a StatsGen Component
+## Using the StatsGen Component

-A StatsGen pipeline component is typically very easy to develop and requires little customization, since all of the work is done by the StatsGen TFX component.
+A StatsGen pipeline component is typically very easy to deploy and requires little customization, since all of the work is done by the StatsGen TFX component.
 Typical code looks like this: